Emotions are one of the most complex biological processes of humankind.

 A Note on Training in EFT

-There are numerous trainings designed to teach the steps, stages, and processes involved in Emotionally Focused Therapy.
+There are numerous trainings designed to teach the steps, stages, and processes involved in Emotionally-Focused Therapy.

-The International Centre for Excellence in Emotion-Focused Therapy (ICEEFT) offers both training and certification in the evidence-based approach to helping individuals and couples.
+The International Centre for Excellence in Emotionally-Focused Therapy (ICEEFT) offers both training and certification in the evidence-based approach to helping individuals and couples.
 The certification includes core skills training and individual supervision for licensed practitioners.

 According to the ICEEFT, the purpose of certification is to promote the excellence and maintenance of high standards to the EFT approach.
 More information and training can be found on their website.